fok666/azure-devops-agent/README.md

 ## Build configuration

-Supported `--build-arg` variables are listed below to easily configure the agent image based on your requirements.
+Supported `--build-arg` variables are listed below to easily customize the agent image based on your requirements.
 All options default to 1 (enabled).

 - `ADD_DOCKER`: Installs Docker for Docker-in-Docker support
 - `ADD_AZURE_CLI`: Installs Azure-CLI